arv100kri/Cognitive-Services/Content/en-us/Computer-vision/HowToCallVisionAPI.md

 This guide demonstrates how to call Vision API using REST.
 The samples are written both in C# using the Vision API client library, and as HTTP POST/GET calls.
 We will focus on:

--	How to get tags, description and categories.
+-	How to get "Tags", "Description" and "Categories".
--	How to get domain-specific information (celebrities).
+-	How to get "Domain-specific" information (celebrities).

 ###Table of Contents
 * [Concepts](#Concepts)